quantatc/quant-atc-mushini/README.md

 ## Usage

-### Recommended: Use the Dashboard

-1. Launch the dashboard as described above.
-2. Use the web interface to start/stop strategies and monitor their status.

-### Programmatic Usage

-You can also start a strategy directly from Python:
+You can start a strategy directly from Python:

 ```python
 from main import run_strategy